fabric

 Use a prompt similar to the following to create a new microservice.

-Use the appropriate skill to create a new "stripe" microservice that will process credit card payments via Stripe.
+Create a new "stripe" microservice that will process credit card payments via Stripe.
 Place it under the @financial directory.
 Set its hostname to "stripe.financial.ex".

 Step 3: Implement the Business Logic